 - In 2015, the FDA, the Centers for Disease Control and Prevention (CDC), and the National Library of Medicine (NLM) of the National Institutes of Health held a public workshop, “FDA/CDC/NLM Workshop on Promoting Semantic Interoperability of Laboratory Data,” where stakeholders discussed approaches to promoting the semantic interoperability of laboratory data between in vitro diagnostic devices and database systems, including laboratory information systems and electronic health records.

-These and other activities led the FDA to release draft guidance, Design Considerations and Pre-market Submission Recommendations for Interoperable Medical Devices.
-The focus of this draft guidance is to help manufacturers design and develop safe, effective, and interoperable medical devices by outlining important design considerations and providing clarity on the agency’s recommendations for submitting interoperability-related information in premarket submissions and labeling.
-It also proposes that manufacturers should make all crucial and relevant functional, performance, and interface characteristics openly available, enabling users to safely use medical devices with other devices or systems.
-The comment period for this guidance has closed and the FDA is working to finalize the guidance.
+These and other activities led the FDA to issue the final guidance, Design Considerations and Pre-market Submission Recommendations for Interoperable Medical Devices.
+This guidance intends to help manufacturers design and develop safe, effective, and interoperable medical devices by outlining important design considerations and providing clarity on the agency’s recommendations for submitting interoperability-related information in premarket submissions and labeling.
+The draft guidance was released for comment in January 2016.

 Standards are important to the development of reliable interoperable medical devices.
 By conforming to standards, we can begin creating medical device systems of interchangeable devices from different manufacturers, leading to new models of health care.